Weekly KPI Dashboard for Small Team Decisions

 Can it start from spreadsheets?

-Often yes when the sheet is still the source of truth; automation is quoted when you are ready.
+Often yes when the sheet is still the source of truth; automation can be scoped separately when you are ready.

 Is this a full analytics setup?

-No. It is a scoped weekly read on the numbers you choose, documented in writing before build.
+No. It is a scoped weekly overview of the numbers you choose, documented in writing before build.

 Can different people see different views?

-Yes when needed; each variation is listed in the quote so maintenance stays realistic.
+Yes when needed; each variation is listed in the written scope so maintenance stays realistic.

 Send your current numbers workflow, weekly reporting problem, or one sentence on what should improve.
-You will get a straight reply on fit and the likely next step by email.
+You will get a direct read on fit and the next step.